Grading FAQ

 Where can I find the incomplete deadlines?

-Incomplete deadlines can be found in the MySUNYEmpire Faculty Home by selecting Grading Information.
+Incomplete deadlines can be found in the MySUNYEmpire Faculty Home by selecting Grading Information block.

 What happens if I miss the incomplete deadline?

-Incomplete grades are due by 10:59 pm on the posted date for the applicable session.
-If this deadline is missed, the incomplete will become an F. You will need to submit a grade change request to enter the true grade.
+Incomplete grades are due by 10:59 pm, 7 days from the student's work due date.
+If this deadline is missed, the incomplete will "roll" to the default grade provided by the instructor through the incomplete request form.
+You will need to submit a grade change request to enter the correct grade.

 Can I change an incomplete once it has turned to an F?